ncachanosky/blog/content/post/2022-01-01/index.md

 ---
-title: 'Can dollarization constrain a populist leader?
-The case of Rafael Correa in Ecuador'
+title: Can dollarization constrain a populist leader?
+The case of Rafael Correa in Ecuador
 subtitle: New working paper that studies how dollarization constrained the left-leaning populist regime of Rafael Correa in Ecuador (2007 - 2017).

 # Summary for listings and search engines